stampedethegoat/dd-docs/content/graphing/graphing_json.md

   - /graphing/miscellaneous/graphingjson
 ---

-There are two ways to interact with the Graphing Editor: using the GUI (the default method) and writing JSON (the more complete method).
+There are 2 ways to interact with the Graphing Editor: the GUI (default method) and JSON (advanced method).

 This page covers using JSON.
 To learn more about the GUI editor, visit the main [Graphing Primer Page][1]

 ## Graphing with the JSON editor